Matherii/alx-system_engineering-devops/README.md

-#This is an alx-system_engineering-devops repository
-This script prints Hello, World
+This script print Hello, World